 What is cassava?

-Cassava, also called cassava or yucca root, is a plant belonging to the euphorbiaceae family.
-This tuber is native to South and Central America, where it occupies an important place in the diet.
-It is also found in the diet of several Asian and African countries.
+Cassava, also called manioc or yuca root, is a plant belonging to the euphorbiaceae family.
+This tuber originates from South and Central America, where it holds an important place in the diet.
+It is also found in the diets of several countries in Asia and Africa.
 There are two main types of cassava: sweet cassava and bitter cassava.
-What differentiates them is their content of hydrocyanic acid, a toxic substance.
-Sweet cassava contains little hydrocyanic acid while bitter cassava contains a high amount and requires special treatment before it is edible.
-Finally, cassava has floury flesh that is usually white in color and has a brownish peel.
+What differentiates them is their content of hydrogen cyanide, a toxic substance.
+Sweet cassava contains little hydrogen cyanide, whereas bitter cassava contains a high amount and requires special treatment before it is edible.
+Finally, cassava has a starchy flesh that is generally white in color and a brownish peel.

 What is the nutritional value of cassava?